So what is baby-led weaning?

 The UK NHS says babies don’t need water until they’ve started eating solid foods.

-The key to remember is that tap or bottled water isn’t actually sterile, so it’s recommended to boil it then let it cool before you give it to baby.
+The key to remember is that tap or bottled water isn’t actually sterile, so it’s recommended to boil it and then let it cool before you give it to your baby.

 🔎 Dig deeper: When Can Babies Have Water?